warrenau/astronomer/README.md

 filename = 'HENRI_250psi_HeatGen_TS_density'
 ```

 `positions`: header for data (positions on experiment).
-This should be the same length as the data columns.
+This should be the same length as the number of data columns.
 ```python
 positions = ('TS00', 'TS01', 'TS02', 'TS03', 'TS04', 'TS05')
 ```